Music torture in the war on terror: Reception

+Music torture was already subject to legal challenges prior to the war on terror.
+In 1978, the European Court of Human Rights found that the use of the five techniques, which included exposure to noise, against Irish Republican Army (IRA) prisoners constituted inhuman and degrading treatment but stopped short of calling it torture.
+In 1997, the Committee Against Torture found that the use by Israeli interrogators of exposure to loud music for extended periods and prolonged sleep deprivation, among other techniques, constituted torture.

-The ACLU, along with journalists Andy Worthington and Kelsey McKinney, characterized the use of loud music as torture.
+The American Civil Liberties Union (ACLU), along with journalists Andy Worthington and Kelsey McKinney, characterized the use of loud music as torture.
 Musicologist Suzanne Cusick argued that, while the use of loud music itself did not fall under the definition of torture from the United Nations Convention Against Torture, the intense psychological pain caused by its use warrants its classification as torture.
 Several commentators noted that music as torture was a rebuttal to the romantic idealization of music.

 In the blogosphere, conversations about music torture sometimes immediately accepted that music was used to torture and moved on from the topic of music.
-Communities that only accepted that it could be used as torture often referred to their own experiences of being forced to listen to music which they found distasteful (Cusick noted that music cited was often associated with homosexuality and effeminacy).
-Art historian Branden W. Joseph argued that the ridicule of the use of music from singer Christina Aguilera and the show Barney & Friends allowed the American public to implicitly accept a form of torture, and he further argued that familiarity and even annoyance with the music used could lead some to believe that they could withstand music torture.
-Melissa Kagen, writing in The Appendix argued that the relatively light-hearted reactions of those first learning about music to torture in Guantanamo Bay originated in American exceptionalism.
+In communities that only accepted that it could be used as torture, participants often referred to their own experiences of being forced to listen to music perceived to be distasteful.
+Cusick noted that music cited was often associated with homosexuality and effeminacy.
+Art historian Branden W. Joseph argued that the ridicule of the use of music by Christina Aguilera and from Barney & Friends allowed the American public to implicitly accept a form of torture, and he further argued that familiarity and even annoyance with the music used could lead some to believe that they could withstand music torture.
+Melissa Kagen of The Appendix argued that the relatively light-hearted reactions of those first learning about music used to torture in Guantanamo Bay originated in American exceptionalism.